severygb/portfolio-severyn-gabe/reports/D2-report.md

 vessel types.
 For example, it showed that dry barges are the most numerous vessels and tankers are the least common.

+The source for data was complete, as there are no missing values in the published table.
+Therefore, nothing needed to be done to visualize or correct for missing values.

 ## References

 <div id="refs" class="references">